 Start by removing everything from the area you selected.
 Just grab the first thing you see.
 Ask yourself if you want to keep it.
 Do you use this item?
 Would you buy it right now if you saw it at a store?
 Is there a reason you are holding on to this item?

 If you decide to keep the item, make a pile.
 If you decide to get rid of the item, make a different pile.
 Either throw directly into the garbage can/recycling bin, or into a pile to sell.
 Give yourself a deadline to sell by and if doesn’t sell, then donate item.
 I typically recommend 1-2 weeks before donating.

 5. Make Piles

 As you declutter, I suggest making piles.
 These piles should be based on each item.
 Create more general categories such as manuals, which can include manuals from all items in your home.
 Or medical, which can be all medical bills/documents/etc.

 Use Post-It notes to create your piles so you don’t get overwhelmed when you see all the stuff you need to go through.
 If the piles aren’t labeled, you might not know where everything should go.
 Your job is just to create piles with Post-It categories.

 Once everything is sorted into piles, your timer should be going off soon.
 This is why you left the 10 minutes for the remaining steps.

-All your piles you created need homes.
-So we are going to set them up based on keeping things simple to maintain.
+All your piles need homes now.
+I recommend setting them up for simple ongoing maintenance.
 Some of my favorite things include magazine holders, using one holder for each category.
 I also like clear shoe boxes for things like cords and gift cards.

 Not everything might have a home after the first decluttering session.
 That is ok!
 Your goal is to start small, not to complete everything.